ygcaicn/ubuntu_qq/README.md

       --start           Start qq
       --update          Update script
       --remove          Remove this script
-      --instance        Create a instance container, you can create more then one using this option
+      --instance        Create a instance qq container, you can create more than one using this option

 #Install wechat
 bash <(curl -L -s https://raw.githubusercontent.com/ygcaicn/ubuntu_qq/master/wechat.sh)